kaloseia/diasmos/README.md

-# diasmos
+# Diasmos

-Kaloseia ecosystem framework responsible for ensuring data and process consistency across distributed Dia applications.
+Kaloseia ecosystem framework responsible for ensuring data and process consistency across distributed Dia applications by allowing the installation of compile and execution modules into existing full-stack Dia projects.